 2. How to push and get results

-It’s an inspirational way of thinking, Dixon goes on to explain, “This push comes from a place of optimism, trust and a strong sense of teamwork.
+It’s an inspirational way of thinking, our marketer goes on to explain, “This push comes from a place of optimism, trust and a strong sense of teamwork.
 A client must always be mindful that they and their agency are on the same team working towards the same goals.”

 When it’s all said and done a client and its agency win or lose together.